manuel-tran/manuel-tran/README.md

 - 👋 Hi, I’m @manuel-tran
 - 👀 I’m interested in music, drawing, science and politics.
-- 🌱 I’m currently working at Helmholtz AI, Munich.
+- 🌱 I’m currently working at Helmholtz AI and Roche Diagnostics.
 - 💞️ I’m looking to collaborate on computational pathology.
 - 📫 How to reach me manuel.tran@helmholtz-muenchen.de